Skip to main content

 Loading context

 The most common use case.
-Make API calls at the start of a conversation to fetch user data — account info, order history, subscription tier — and store it in variables.
-This means your agent and playbooks have the context they need from the very first turn.
+Make API calls at the start of a conversation to fetch user data — account info, order history, subscription tier etc. — and store it in variables.
+Your agent and playbooks have the context they need from the very first turn.
+Predictive conversations — Run these calls asynchronously to load data in the background while the conversation is already happening.
+Fetch a customer’s recent orders during authentication, pull account details while the agent greets the user.
+By the time the agent needs the data, it’s already there — no loading state, no awkward pause.
+Your agent can open with “I see you have an order arriving later today — is that what you’re calling about?” instead of asking the customer to state their intention.

 Static start message